 My goal was to get a photo of the shrine dedicated to the founding father of Koh Lipe, but like an Alice in Wonderland adventure, everyone I asked pointed me in a different direction.
 After my second sunbaked loop around one particular group of colorful tin-roofed buildings, I took my chances to enter the small village of the local Urak Lawoi sea gypsies and ask them about the shrine’s location.
 Uninvited ‘tourist’ meanderings into private homesteads, is in my book slightly intrusive.
 But apparently I was invisible.
 My non local appearance not a curiosity or even worth acknowledgment, as if by magic they were already expecting me or perhaps already accustomed to the intrusions of foreign tourists.
 I would prefer to think it was the former.

-This past year, while researching for a small travel article, I was introduced to Project Urak Lawoi in Koh Lipe, Thailand.
+While researching for a small travel article, I was introduced to Project Urak Lawoi in Koh Lipe, Thailand.
 I had never heard about the Urak Lawoi, but I had certainly heard about ‘sea gypsies’.
 In fact the whole world became more aware of sea gypsies as the infamous 2004 Tsunami hit the shores of Thailand on that fateful day of December 26, 2004.
 Relatively unknown to many, the Moken Sea Gypsies of that particular region were at a location hit the most fiercely by the Tsunami, yet they had no casualties.
 They had already read the signs of the sea and went to higher ground, because they knew the Tsunami was coming.

 Well over 10,000 Sea Gypsies (Chao Ley) call Thailand home, comprising three different ethnic groups; the Moken, the Moklen and the Urak Lawoi.
 The Urak Lawoi, a direct translation of urak (people) and lawoi (of the sea), is the largest of the three.